purple-technology/phoenix-components/README.md

 Default MyAxiory tokens bundled with Phoenix components come from this repository https://github.com/purple-technology/my-axiory-tokens.
 These tokens originate from designers, specifically from Figma plugin called Tokens Studio.
 For your own project, you need to be given an access to a similar repo with custom design tokens.

 Tokens in the repo come as a generic JSON file (or multiple files) that can be used on different platforms - web, mobile (iOS, Android).
 But in order to use them on each platform they need to be transformed accordingly for better usability.
-For this transformtion, a tool called [`style-dictionary`](https://amzn.github.io/style-dictionary/#/) is used.
+For this transformation, a tool called [`style-dictionary`](https://amzn.github.io/style-dictionary/#/) is used.
 Very basic config file could look like this (`style-dictionary.config.json`):

 ```json
 {